 The recipe is quite similar to the berry pie, but decorated differently and used different spices for the filling.
-It is best served slightly warm with a big scoop of ice cream on top.
+This apple pie is best served slightly warm with a big scoop of ice cream on top.

 - 1 tsp (5g) salt